DART

 How DART Helps

 DART is an open-source tool that automates PDF-to-accessible-HTML conversion.
-It uses OCR and AI-powered structure inference to generate semantically correct, WCAG 2.2 AA compliant HTML output — at a fraction of the cost of manual remediation.
+It uses OCR and AI-powered structure inference to generate semantically correct HTML output targeting WCAG 2.2 AA — at a fraction of the cost of manual remediation.
 Because DART targets WCAG 2.2 AA, it exceeds the DOJ's 2.1 AA requirement.

-DART automates the remediation process — $0.99/page, WCAG 2.2 AA compliant output that exceeds the federal minimum.
+DART automates the remediation process — $0.99/page, output targeting WCAG 2.2 AA that exceeds the federal minimum.

 Official Sources & Further Reading